-Pre-school Rec Year I Year 2 Year 3 Year 4 Year 5 Year 6 - Birth to 3 years Construct products Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.
-Use materials to practise screwing and glue to make products stronger.
-Use materials to practise drilling, screwing, gluing and nailing materials to make and strengthen praducts.
-Choose suitable techniques to construct and strengthen products.
-Develop practical skills to create products (such as cutting, drilling and screwing, nailing, gluing, filling and sanding).
+Pre-school Rec Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 - Birth to 3 years Construct Make imaginative and Use Use Chaose Develop practical products complex 'small worlds' with blocks and construction kits, such as a city with different buildings materials to practise screwing and glue to make materials to practise drilling, screwing, gluing and suitable techniques to construct and strengthen skills to create products (such as cutting, drilling and screwing, and a park. products stronger. nailing materials to make and strengthen products. products. nailing, gluing, filling and sanding).